Standard Terms and Conditions

 ARTICLE 1: RETENTION BY THE CLIENT

 Section 1.1.
 Retention of the Firm by the Client.
-The Client engages and retains the Firm to provide the services described on each monthly invoice sent to the Client.
+The Client engages and retains the Firm to provide the services described on each invoice sent to the Client.
 If the Client is of the opinion that the Client retained the Firm to represent the Client on matters not shown on an applicable invoice, the Client must immediately notify the Firm of such opinion.

 Section 1.2.
 Representations and Warranties of the Client.
 In connection with this retention, and for any and all subsequent matters, the Client (each individually, respectively, if more than one) represents and warrants to the Firm that:

-(A) the Client will accurately and completely inform the Firm of all facts related to each matter in which the Firm performs services for the Client;
+(A) the Client will accurately and completely inform the Firm of all material facts related to each matter in which the Firm performs services for the Client;

-(B) the Client will read correspondence, any transactional documentation, and all other communications from the Firm, will ask questions when in doubt as to the meaning of any communication, document or term, and will not sign any document until the Client understands the document; and
+(B) the Client will read correspondence, any transactional documentation, and all other communications from the Firm, will ask questions when in doubt as to the meaning of any communication, document or term, and will not sign any document until the Client understands the document;

 ARTICLE 2: REPRESENTATION BY THE FIRM

 (A) The Firm is not obligated to represent the Client in any matter unless the Firm expressly agrees to do so in writing.